Skip to main content

 The Group believes that employee growth and wellness depend upon ensuring psychological safety for employees as they go about their daily operations, and it has therefore been holding one-on-one meetings Group-wide since October 2020.
 We distributed our own handbook to all employees and provided all managers with guidance for conducting effective one-on-one meetings.

-The purpose of the survey is to share with management the good points and issues about the Company and workplace that Nomura Real Estate Group employees notice in their daily work, and to make use of this feedback in creating better workplaces.
-Until now, the survey has been implemented separately by each Group company, and we have been conducting a common Group-wide survey since August 2022.
+The Nomura Real Estate Group Employee Awareness Survey (Your Voice Creates NEW VALUE, REAL VALUE) was begun in August 2022 to share with management the good points and issues about the Company and workplace that Nomura Real Estate Group employees notice in their daily work, and to make use of this feedback in creating better workplaces.
 To further stimulate group synergies, including consideration of actions for addressing common issues, we will make visible the indicators for employee satisfaction and willingness to make voluntary contributions across the Group.

 Action Plan for Empowering Women